chris-short/devopsish.com/content/post/093/index.md

 [What our summit in South Africa taught me about cybersecurity](https://about.gitlab.com/2018/09/11/what-south-africa-taught-me-about-cybersecurity/): Cybersecurity is a necessity, but it's often treated as an afterthought.
 What it has in common with modern photography could tell us how to make it less painful to achieve.

-[Key question in Toronto’s bid for Amazon HQ2: ‘Does Jeff Bezos want to piss off Trump?’](https://www.geekwire.com/2018/key-question-torontos-bid-amazon-hq2-jeff-bezos-want-piss-off-trump/): Please say yes.
+[Key question in Toronto's bid for Amazon HQ2: ‘Does Jeff Bezos want to piss off Trump?'](https://www.geekwire.com/2018/key-question-torontos-bid-amazon-hq2-jeff-bezos-want-piss-off-trump/): Please say yes.
 Please say yes.
 Please say yes.

 [6 DevOps culture mistakes holding you back](https://enterprisersproject.com/article/2018/9/6-devops-culture-mistakes-holding-you-back): You're not listening.
 You have a revolving door problem.
 You're drowning in heroism.
 Read up on six factors blocking your DevOps success – and how to fix them